MSC Income Fund, Inc. Files Definitive Proxy Statement In Connection With Potential Listing Of Its Shares On A National Securities Exchange

 (MENAFN- PR Newswire)

-The Company believes that a Listing, and actions taken in connection therewith, would provide several benefits to its shareholders, including, but not limited to the following:
+Main Street believes that a Listing, and actions taken in connection therewith, would provide several benefits to MSC Income stakeholders, including, but not limited to the following:

-an opportunity for the significant growth of the Company through near-term access to additional capital through the public capital markets;
+an opportunity for the significant growth of MSC Income through near-term access to additional capital through the public capital markets;

-significant benefits for the Company's shareholders associated with an investment strategy intended to generate an attractive recurring and growing quarterly dividend through an intentional transition of the Company's investment strategy and investment portfolio to be solely focused on its private loan investment strategy, rather than its current focus primarily on its private loan investment strategy and secondarily on its lower middle market investment strategy; and
+significant benefits for MSC Income's shareholders associated with an investment strategy intended to generate an attractive recurring and growing quarterly dividend through an intentional transition of MSC Income's investment strategy and investment portfolio to be solely focused on its private loan investment strategy, rather than its current focus primarily on its private loan investment strategy and secondarily on its lower middle market investment strategy; and

-a path to an option for full liquidity for those existing shareholders who desire such an option.
+a path to an option for full liquidity for those existing MSC Income shareholders who desire such an option.

-A Listing would also provide the longer-term opportunity to access additional leverage capacity through a potential future reduction in the Company's minimum asset coverage ratio from 200% to 150%, subject to future board of directors or shareholder approval, which would allow the Company to further optimize its leverage profile and shareholder returns and support the future growth of its investment portfolio.

-For more information on the Definitive Special Proxy Statement and the Company's related activities, including a supplemental presentation outlining the details of the Company's potential Listing and related items, the Company encourages its investors to visit the Presentations section of the Company's website at .
+For more information on the Definitive Special Proxy Statement and the related MSC Income activities, including a supplemental presentation outlining the details of MSC Income's potential Listing and the potential impacts to Main Street, we encourage our investors to visit the Presentations section of the Main Street website at .

 IMPORTANT NOTICE

-This press release is for informational purposes only and is not an offer to buy or the solicitation of an offer to sell any securities of the Company.
-The full details of the Company's proposals (the "Proposals") to be considered at the Special Meeting are included in the Definitive Special Proxy Statement, which the Company filed with the SEC on September 3, 2024.
-You should carefully read the Definitive Special Proxy Statement because it contains important information about the Special Meeting and the Proposals.
+This press release is for informational purposes only and is not an offer to buy or the solicitation of an offer to sell any securities of Main Street or MSC Income.
+The full details of the MSC Income proposals to be considered at the MSC Income Special Meeting (the "Proposals") are included in the Definitive Special Proxy Statement, which MSC Income filed with the SEC on September 3, 2024.
+You should carefully read the Definitive Special Proxy Statement because it contains important information about the MSC Income Special Meeting and the Proposals.

 ABOUT MSC INCOME FUND, INC.

-The Company ( ) is a principal investment firm primarily focused on providing debt capital to middle market companies and customized debt and equity financing to lower middle market companies.
-The Company's lower middle market portfolio companies generally have annual revenues between $10 million and $150 million.
-The Company's middle market portfolio companies are generally larger in size than its lower middle market portfolio companies.
+MSC Income ( ) is a principal investment firm primarily focused on providing debt capital to middle market companies and customized debt and equity financing to lower middle market companies.
+MSC Income's lower middle market portfolio companies generally have annual revenues between $10 million and $150 million.
+MSC Income's middle market portfolio companies are generally larger in size than its lower middle market portfolio companies.

 FORWARD-LOOKING STATEMENTS

-This communication contains forward-looking statements, which are based upon Company management's current expectations and are inherently uncertain and which
+This communication contains forward-looking statements, which are based upon Main Street and MSC Income management's current expectations and are inherently uncertain and which

 involve substantial risks and uncertainties.
-These forward-looking statements include, without limitation, statements relating to the following: the completion of certain proposed transactions by the Company, including a Listing, any potential follow-on public equity offering and the completion of certain other transactions; the Company's planned transition to focus on its private loan investment strategy; the Company's potential to access additional leverage and to reduce the minimum asset coverage requirement applicable to it under the Investment Company Act of 1940, as amended; the declaration and payment of future dividends; the Company providing a path to an option for full liquidity for its shareholders; the Company or its shareholders achieving any benefits from any of the foregoing; and anticipated approvals relating to the Special Meeting.
+These forward-looking statements include, without limitation, statements relating to the following: the completion of certain proposed transactions by MSC Income, including a Listing, any potential follow-on public equity offering and the completion of certain other transactions; MSC Income's planned transition to focus on its private loan investment strategy; MSC Income's potential to access additional leverage and to reduce the minimum asset coverage requirement applicable to it under the Investment Company Act of 1940, as amended; the declaration and payment of future dividends; MSC Income providing a path to an option for full liquidity for its shareholders; MSC Income, Main Street or their respective shareholders achieving any benefits from any of the foregoing; and anticipated approvals relating to the MSC Income Special Meeting.
 The use of words such as "anticipates," "believes," "intends," "plans," "expects," "projects," "estimates," "will," "should," "may" and similar expressions identify any such forward-looking statements.
-Any such statements other than statements of historical fact are likely to be affected by other unknowable future events and conditions, including elements of the future that are or are not under the Company's control, and that the Company may or may not have considered; accordingly, such forward-looking statements
+Any such statements other than statements of historical fact are likely to be affected by other unknowable future events and conditions, including elements of the future that are or are not under Main Street's or MSC Income's control, and that Main Street and MSC Income may or may not have considered; accordingly, such forward-looking statements

 are not guarantees or assurances of future performance or events and